fmunderwood/Test/README.md

 # Test
 This repository has been created to help with understanding how version control works.
 This will serve as a model for future repositories.

-## Version 1 - Original
+## Version CXY18
 In this original version we have a set of three R files:

 + [Create Data.R](https://github.com/fmunderwood/Test/blob/master/Create%20Data.R)